rklogan/Silly-Sampler/README.md

 Alternative installation instructions can be found [here](https://librosa.github.io/librosa/install.html)

 #### SoundFile
-SoundFile can read and write sound files.
+SoundFile is used to read and write sound files.
 It can be installed with pip as follows:
 ```bash
 pip install PySoundFile
 ```